Murder of Ján Kuciak: First trial

-Appeal
+Appeal to the Supreme Court

 The supervising prosecutor submitted his appeal to the Supreme Court on 23 October 2020.
 In the appeal, he reasoned that the first-degree court refused to take into account crucial evidence, that the court's reasoning was wrong and based on unclear and incomplete findings, and that the court did not deal with all circumstances important for the verdict.
 He further argued that in coming to its decision the court used evidence which was not presented before the court during the trial.
 He contested the court's reasoning about the unreliability of witnesses Andruskó and Tóth, as well as the court's failure to correctly assess the conflicting statements made by Kočner and Zsuzsová, among other arguments against the verdict.
 He proposed that the Supreme Court return the case to the Special Criminal Court to be retried by a different three-judge panel, suggesting that additional witnesses be called and additional evidence be considered.
 Kuciak's parents and their attorney identified with all proposals made by the prosecutor.
 Kušnírová's mother and her attorney Roman Kvasnica also appealed against the verdict, again asking the Supreme Court to order the case to be reconsidered by the Special Criminal Court, this time by a different three-judge panel.

 The case was allocated to a three-judge panel at the Supreme Court on 16 November 2020.

 On 4 December 2020, Zsuzsová was convicted by a first-degree court of participation in the 2010 murder of László Basternák, ex-mayor of Hurbanovo.
 She was sentenced to 21 years in prison.
 Her sentence was later confirmed by the Supreme Court.